joseantonio002/My-summary-of-Why-Machines-Learn/chapter_4.md

 ### Estimating the underlying distribution of the data and its parameters in supervised learning

 - In supervised learning we are given some labeled data, X. Each instance of X is a d-dimensional vector, meaning it has d components.
 So, X is a matrix, where each row of the matrix is one instance of the data.
 Associated with each instance of X is a label, y.
 This data has an underlying probability distribution P(X, y)
 - Since finding the real underlying distribution is very difficult, we assume its type.
-Then given this assumed distribution there are two main ways of finding its parameters so its adjust to the data (Note: nonparametic distributions exists).
+Then given this assumed distribution there are two main ways of finding its parameters so its adjust to the data (Note: nonparametic distributions exists)
 - MLE (maximum likelihood estimation) Frequentist methodology
 - MAP (maximum a posteriori) Bayesian methodology
 - MLE is powerful when you have a lot of sampled data, while MAP works best with fewer data